Multiphoton non-local quantum interference controlled by an undetected photon: Abstract

 \section{Abstract}

 The interference of quanta lies at the heart of quantum physics.
 The multipartite generalization of single-quanta interference creates entanglement, the coherent superposition of states shared by several quanta.
 Entanglement allows non-local correlations between many quanta and hence is a key resource for quantum information technology.
-Entanglement is typically considered to be essential for creating non-local correlations, manifested by multipartite interference.
-Here, we show that this is not the case and demonstrate multiphoton non-local quantum interference without entanglement of any intrinsic properties of the photons.
-We harness the superposition of the physical origin of a four-photon product state, which leads to constructive and destructive interference of the photons' mere existence.
+Entanglement is typically considered to be essential for creating non-local quantum interference.
+Here, we show that this is not the case and demonstrate multiphoton non-local quantum interference that does not require entanglement of any intrinsic properties of the photons.
+We harness the superposition of the physical origin of a four-photon product state, which leads to constructive and destructive interference with the photons' mere existence.
 With the intrinsic indistinguishability in the generation process of photons, we realize four-photon frustrated quantum interference.
-We furthermore establish non-local control of multipartite quantum interference, in which we tune the phase of one undetected photon and observe the interference of the other three photons.
-Our work paves the way for fundamental studies of non-locality and potential applications in quantum technologies.
+This allows us to observe the following noteworthy difference to quantum entanglement: We control the non-local multipartite quantum interference with a photon that we never detect, which does not require quantum entanglement.
+These non-local properties pave the way for the studies of foundations of quantum physics and potential applications in quantum technologies.